Developers face heat for London's car-frying skyscraper

 Motorist Martin Lindsay said he left his car for an hour opposite the building and returned to find the wing mirror, panels and Jaguar badge had "melted".

-"You can't believe something like this would happen," said Lindsay who received compensation for the damage from the developers.
+"You can't believe something like this would happen," he told the BBC.
 "They've got to do something about it."

-Three parking bays were closed off opposite the 239-million-pound ($371 million) tower to avoid more damage, as a steady stream of spectators observed and photographed the building.
+Three parking bays were closed off opposite the 239-million-pound tower to avoid more damage, as a steady stream of spectators observed and photographed the intense light.

 "When you talk about a meltdown in the city, this is not quite what you expect," said restaurant manager Simon Lamont.
 "It's not even open yet and it's notorious.
 They'll have to rename it the Sun Trap rather than the Walkie Talkie."